Scan a Target

 Sometimes Ring Reader can’t score the strip correctly.
 In that case:

-- Select the target type manually (rifle or pistol) and try again.
+- Select the target type manually and try again.

-- You’ll find more tips for better detection in Chapter 13 (Tips & Tricks).
+- You’ll find more tips for better detection in the chapter Tips & Tricks.